-Working with traditional or local banks means there will be a greater chance that you'll be able to work through issues as they arise.
-Goldenberg said arm's-length lenders, such as MCAs, have different funding practices and may be in a position where they need to get their money back.
+Working with traditional or local banks gives you a greater chance that you'll be able to work through issues as they arise.
+Goldenberg said arm's-length lenders, such as MCAs, have different funding practices and may be in a position where their primary concern is just getting their money back.

-"When you have a bank, they sort of understand this business on a much larger scale … There's always going to be some underperforming accounts," he said.
-"With MCAs, you might have an individual person that funded that loan or maybe a small group of private investors that put down 100, 200 toward funding a particular company and when that company defaults, these people – they're not a large corporation."
+"When you have a bank, they sort of understand this business on a much larger scale … [knowing that] there's always going to be some underperforming accounts," he said.
+"With MCAs, you might have an individual person that funded that loan or maybe a small group of private investors that put down money toward funding a particular company … they're not a large corporation."

 This means the stakes for working with arm's-length lenders are different from traditional or local banks, and it's important to understand this distinction as a borrower.

-"Muddling finances can cause SBOs to miss any warning signs that their business finances aren't on track or make it easier to 'borrow' money from the business to pay personal needs, which can cause them to slip up on a payment or overdraft accounts," he said.
+"Muddling finances can cause SBOs [small business owners] to miss any warning signs that their business finances aren't on track or make it easier to 'borrow' money from the business to pay personal needs, which can cause them to slip up on a payment or overdraft accounts," he said.

-Sometimes default is unavoidable.
-Try and work with your lender and use the resources you have at your disposal.
+Sometimes, default is unavoidable.
+Try to work with your lender and use any resources at your disposal.